univalence/spark-tools/site/src/main/tut/spark-test/getting_started.md

 It throws an Assertion Exception if there are rows that don't match the predicate.

-This example :
+This example:
 ```scala
 val rdd = sc.parallelize(Seq(Person("John", 19), Person("Paul", 17), Person("Emilie", 25), Person("Mary", 5)))
 rdd.shouldForAll(p => p.age > 18) // Paul and Mary are too young
 ```

-Will throw this exception :
+Will throw this exception:
 ```scala
 java.lang.AssertionError: No rows from the dataset match the predicate.
 Rows not matching the predicate :
 Person(Paul,17)
 Person(Mary,5)
 ```

-Whereas this example :
+Whereas this example:
 ```scala
 val rdd = sc.parallelize(Seq(Person("John", 19), Person("Paul", 52), Person("Emilie", 25), Person("Mary", 83)))
 rdd.shouldForAll(p => p.age > 18) // Everyone pass the predicate
 ```
-Will pass !
+Will pass!